redhat-cop/infra.leapp/README.md

 The collection may be used for the RHEL upgrade paths and minor versions supported by the indicated upgrade utilities (Leapp or RUT).
 Refer the to Red Hat knowledge solution article [Supported in-place upgrade paths for Red Hat Enterprise Linux](https://access.redhat.com/articles/4263361) for the latest support details.

+The roles in this collection have been successfully used in a number of different environments including on-prem bare metal servers and VMs pulling RHEL packages from Red Hat CDN repos, Satellite content views, or mirrored repos internal to disconnected networks.
+Upgrading RHEL on Amazon EC2 instances pulling from bring-your-own-subscription CDN repos or pay-as-you-go RHUI repos have also been tested.
+Upgrading RHEL on other public clouds should be possible as well after setting the documented role variables as required.

+## Not in scope

-Third-party products and packages are not upgraded.
-It is expected that the playbook including the `upgrade` role will perform the additional tasks required to handle the upgrade of any installed third-party tools and agents, for example [Veritas Cluster](https://www.veritas.com/support/en_US/doc/infoscale_wp_upgradewithRedHat), [SAP HANA](https://access.redhat.com/solutions/5154031), etc. Likewise for packages installed from non-RHEL repositories such as [Red Hat Software Collections](https://access.redhat.com/support/policy/updates/rhscl), [EPEL](https://docs.fedoraproject.org/en-US/epel/), [RPM Fusion](https://rpmfusion.org/), etc.
+Third-party products and packages are not upgraded by the `upgrade` role.
+To achieve a complete end-to-end server upgrade, you may need to implement custom automation beyond the scope of this collection to perform tasks required for the upgrade or removal/reinstall of any impacted third-party tools and agents, for example [Veritas Cluster](https://www.veritas.com/support/en_US/doc/infoscale_wp_upgradewithRedHat), [SAP HANA](https://access.redhat.com/solutions/5154031), etc. Likewise, the role does not upgrade packages installed from non-RHEL repositories such as [Red Hat Software Collections](https://access.redhat.com/support/policy/updates/rhscl), [EPEL](https://docs.fedoraproject.org/en-US/epel/), [RPM Fusion](https://rpmfusion.org/), etc.

 Having said that, many application workloads will benefit from [RHEL Application Compatibility](https://access.redhat.com/articles/rhel8-abi-compatibility) support such that they will still function correctly after a RHEL in-place upgrade if simply left untouched.
 Of course, the only way to know for sure is to run a test upgrade and then assess if there is any unexpected impact to your app.
 Pro tip: Test in your lower environments before moving on to production.

-The roles in this collection have been successfully used in a number of different environments including on-prem bare metal servers and VMs pulling RHEL packages from Red Hat CDN repos, Satellite content views, or mirrored repos internal to disconnected networks.
-Upgrading RHEL on Amazon EC2 instances pulling from bring-your-own-subscription CDN repos or pay-as-you-go RHUI repos have also been tested.
-Upgrading RHEL on other public clouds should be possible as well after setting the documented role variables as required.

 ## Example playbooks